 - NEVER enter into a sexual relationship with a child under your care/supervision.

-- To develop or demonstrate sports skills
+- To develop or demonstrate sports skills,

-- To diagnose or treat an injury
+- To diagnose or treat an injury, or

-- To give appropriate sport massage
+- To give appropriate sport massage.

 - Physical contact may be appropriate in other circumstances, as in congratulating a child or consoling a child who is upset.
-However, always ensure that physical contact is carried out in the open, or in the presence of another supervising adult.
+However, always ensure that physical contact is carried out in the open or in the presence of another supervising adult.